-Consequential amendments have been made to IFRS 12 and IAS 27 to introduce new disclosure requirements for investment entities.
-The application of the amendments has had no impact on the disclosures or the amounts recognized in the Group's consolidated financial statements.
+The Group has applied the amendments to IFRSs included in the annual improvements to IFRSs 2010-2012 cycle and 2011-2013 cycle for the first time in the current year.
+The application of these amendments has had no impact on the disclosers or amounts recognized in the group's consolidated financial statements.